CDC director: UW-Madison COVID-19 testing, outbreak turnaround model for nation

 Weekly testing of students who live in dorms and of certain employees has helped the campus curb an outbreak in September, when hundreds of cases were reported and about 10% of students tested positive, officials say.
 This month, the daily average has been about 1%.

-It appears that positive tests among students, many without symptoms, convinced them to wear masks, avoid crowds, maintain distance from others and wash their hands, Redfield said.
+It appears that positive tests among students, many without symptoms, persuaded them to wear masks, avoid crowds, maintain distance from others and wash their hands, Redfield said.

 “The universities, they seem to have figured out ... how to use testing to reinforce behavior change,” said Redfield, whose son was a transplant surgeon and researcher at UW-Madison before leaving recently for the University of Pennsylvania.
 “We’re hoping more and more veterinary schools will step up ... and help provide expanded testing capability.”